dogtail9/ProjectTemplateTutorial/README.md

 ![Create blank solution](Images/0020_VSIX/0030.PNG)

-*Add a folders for Wizards, Dialogs and Commands*
+*Add folders for Commands, Dialogs and Wizards*

-### Solution Project Template
+## Solution Project Template
-This is an empty project template hows porpose is to trigger a wizard where we can add logic to add other project templates to our solution.
+Now we will add to a project template whose sole purpose is to run a wizard, where we can add the code to create our project.

 ![Create blank solution](Images/0030_SolutionProjectTemplate/0010.PNG)